Rubayet09/Internship_w3_Assignment5/README.md

     - [Destination Service API - localhost:5001/apidocs](http://localhost:5001/apidocs)

     If not running, please start from step 1 and make sure that these files run accordingly.

+## Swagger UIs Interface
+1. Ensure all the urls are running.
+-User Service API
+    ** Navigate to the user_service page
+    ** Register yourself as an Admin/User.
+    ** Login using the registered email and password ** Upon login you will get a token to authenticate yourself ** Authorize yourself using the token and Get your profile information

 ## Running the tests